TheFreck/RiskGame.API/README.md

 **4/7/21
 Today I** made great progress on the chart.
 On the front end I made a candlestick chart pattern to represent the OHLC data and replace the plain blue pixel that only showed one value.
 I was able to render the candlestick with dummy data but then after connecting it back up to the server to get game data I spent the rest of my time chasing bugs.
 It's close but I ran out of time today.

+**4/13/21
+The past** few days I've been working on the charting.
+I've hit something strange where the server loop has been set to run once every 100 milliseconds and the client runs once every 1000 milliseconds.
+I expected each round of the client to pick up roughly 10 packets of data each time.
+What's actually happening is that it gets 2-3.
+When I run the server without the client it run very close to once every 100 milliseconds.
+It seems strange that the process of asking for data would slow it down that much.
+I've been working on other things too but this has been a constant simmer.
+Anyhow, today I wrote the logic to pay dividends.
+I'm working through in my mind the decision making of the Players.
+Firstly each AI player has a risk tolerance and if their portfolio is too risky they will sell stock and if it's too safe they will buy.
+Additionally they will evaluate information about the stocks themselves.
+In terms of what information is available to them I have a few thoughts:
+> - rolling average of each industry's growth rate
+> - rolling average of the company's earnings (the value of the **CompanyAsset** held by the asset multiplied by the equity multiplier (Assets/Equity))
+> - perhaps down the road I can make certain information available only to some and other available only to others so none of the players have the complete picture
+> - perhaps some players can be more sophisticated than others and can incorporate more data points into their decisions
+> - each player should be limited to a certain number of data points of the data available.
+Perhaps selecting which points is handled by a random process
+I'll probably update this list